Baisuntau

-The Baisuntau mountain range (Boysuntogʻ; Байсунтау) is the southwestern continuation of the Gissar Mountains, in south-eastern Uzbekistan.
-This in turn continues in a south-westerly direction with the Kugitangtau chain.
+The Baisuntau mountain range (Boysuntogʻ; Байсунтау) is the southwestern continuation of the Gissar Mountains, in southeastern Uzbekistan.
+This in turn continues in a southwesterly direction with the Kugitangtau chain.

 Geography

-The Baisuntau extends for a length of approximately 150 km in a north-east/south-west direction.
+The Baisuntau extends for a length of approximately 150 km in a northeast/southwest direction.
 It culminates at an elevation of 4424 m.
 From its northwestern and northern slopes arise several left-hand tributaries of the Kashkadarya River, including the Akdarya.
 The south-eastern slope of the mountain range is drained by the Surkhandarya river system.

 Geology

-The mountain range is made up of limestone, sandstone and clay.
+The mountain range is made up of limestone, sandstone, and clay.
 The lower slopes are covered by semi-desert type vegetation; higher up there are juniper forests and alpine meadows.